Updated with the latest Raptors’ trades.

 Since then, he lost his starting job on the Clippers and they eventually traded him.
-The Bucks waived him in February after he had played 22 total minutes for them, and now he might be out of the league.
-Just like with Gasol, trading him was bad for the team and re-signing him would have been big a mistake.
+The Bucks waived him in February after he had played 22 total minutes for them, and now he is out of the league.
+Just like with Gasol, trading him at the deadline before the playoffs was bad for the team but re-signing him would have been a far bigger a mistake.
 Letting him walk was the correct decision.

 Norman Powell, SG/SF, 25: